lebedynskyi/L2Bot/README.md

 ![Python unit tests](https://github.com/lebedynskyi/L2Bot/actions/workflows/main.yaml/badge.svg)

-This is a bot - kind of mix of auto clicker and computer vision.
+This bot - is kind of mix of auto clicker and computer vision.
 Bot has general logic and specific **Parsers** for different L2 chronicles.
-Parser is using computer vision to determine current hp of target, find target and etc
+Parsers are using computer vision to determine current HP of target, find target on the screen and etc

 Here I've used next technologies:

 * **OpenCV** for computer vision for template matching and graphic filtering
 * **Tesseract** for text recognition
 * **Arduino micro** for emulating native keyboard to bypass game protectors
+* **Python multithreading** for hotkey listening and main bot looping
 * 3rd party libraries like Pillow, PyAutoGUI, pywin32 ,etc

 # Main components of the bot: